FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R18

-This shows that none of the files in the folder have not been added yet.
+This shows that none of the files in the folder have been added yet.

 ..
 L17